chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     - As for the meaning of $j$, we again have many choices.
     - Using $j$ as the counter of iterations works.
 You can definitely count the number of iterations, then let $j$ represent the `#0` iteration, `#1` iteration and so on.
 You could also use the reverse order of counting, from $n-i$ to $1$.
     - You could also directly use the loop variant.
 The number of elements in the subarray is $n-i$, so there are $n-i-1$ pairs in total.
-    - Similar to the outer loop analysis, I prefer what is most obvious in the image: *the indices of the pairs of elements to compare*.
-The two indices in a pairs makes not much difference, but I prefer to choose $j$ as the index of the element with larger index.
+    - Similar to the outer loop analysis, *the indices of the pairs of elements to compare* is most obvious in the image.
+The two indices in a pairs makes not much difference, so we can choose $j$ as the index of the element with larger index.
     - By doing so, for each iteration the pair we examine is $(a[j-1],a[j])$.
 - Once the iteration direction and the meaning of $j$ are settled, most of the other elements are also clear.